jgorham/SteinDiscrepancy.jl/README.md

 ## Where has it been used?

-Since its initial introduction in [Measuring Sample Quality with Stein's Method](http://arxiv.org/abs/1506.03039), the Stein discrepancy has been incorporated into a variety of applications including:
+Since its introduction in [Measuring Sample Quality with Stein's Method](http://arxiv.org/abs/1506.03039), the Stein discrepancy has been incorporated into a variety of applications including: